sxyazi/go-collection/README.md

 The corresponding chained function is `collect.UseSlice()`

-- Len: Gets the length of the slice
+- `Len` gets the length of the slice

   <details>
   <summary>Examples</summary>